amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 ### Delivery Keys
 Delivery keys must be 'websafe' characters and also unique to an Amplience Dynamic Content hub.
 When localizing content with this extension will attempt the following:

-* If there IS NOT delivery key in the source item, then will be no delivery keys in the translated items
+* If there IS NO delivery key in the source item, then will be no delivery keys in the translated items
 * If there IS a delivery key in the source item, then the delivery key for the translated item will be attempted with the source delivery key with a suffix of the target locale `mydeliverykey_fr-FR`

 #### Delivery Key Patterns / Validation